BearyNatural/SkillsJournal/README.md

 # SkillsJournal

-This is my Respository or finished projects.
+This is my Respository of finished projects.

 Each folder contains a seperate project and a seperate instructional readme file!